stefanrieken/pasta/README.md

 ## Status
-With experience from similar recipes, Pasta was cooked up on a whim, but is already starting to feel close to _al dente_, especially when considering that its quirky 80's vibe is a feature, not a bug.
+Having had experience with similar recipes, Pasta was cooked up on a whim, but is already starting to feel close to _al dente_, especially when considering that its quirky 80's vibe is a feature, not a bug.

-Work on Tricolore has only just started.
+Tricolore proves the ideal companion to both the language and its vibe.
+With a growing number of self-hosted utility programs it is quickly turning the corner to becoming a viable retroprogramming platform.

-In both subsystems, memory for all of the different features and registers has been allocated haphazardly, and is in need of being organized.
+In both Pasta and Tricolore, memory for all of the different features and registers has been allocated haphazardly, and is in need of being organized.

 ## Building, running and examples
-For the build to succeed, in addition to a regular C compiler, you need the GTK headers and libs.
+For the Tricolore build to succeed, in addition to a regular C compiler, you need the GTK headers and libs.
 On a Mac install homebrew, and then run `brew install gtk+ pkg-config`.

 Next, typing 'make' should produce 2 local executables: